 Risk can be classified as systematic risk and unsystematic risk.
 Unsystematic risk is the risk that can be diversified.
 This risk arises due to the internal factors prevailing in an organization.
 For example, workers have gone for a strike, customer’s commitments are not fulfilled, the regulatory framework has a conflict with government policy, etc.

 Systematic risk is a risk that cannot be diversified.
 It is caused due to external factors that affect an organization.
 It is uncontrollable in nature.
 For example, interest rate raises suddenly, Fluctuations in the trading price of a security impact on the entire market, etc. This risk can be measured with a beta.

 Beta measures the volatility of a security in comparison with the market as a whole.

-- If the beta of a security is equal to 1 this means that if the market is moving upward by 10% the stock having beta equal to 1 will also move up by 10% and vice versa.
+- If the beta of a security is equal to 1, if the market moves upward by 10%, the stock having beta equal to 1 will also move up by 10% and vice versa.

-- If beta of a security is less than 1 it means that the security is less volatile as compared to the market.
-For example, a company has a beta of 0.5 this means that if the market has an upward movement of 10% the company will have an upward movement of 5% and vice versa.
+- If the beta of a security is less than 1, it means that the security is less volatile as compared to the market.
+For example, a company has a beta of 0.5; this means that if the market has an upward movement of 10%, the company will have an upward movement of 5% and vice versa.

 Assumptions for the CAPM (Capital Asset Pricing Model) model

 - Investors don’t like to take a risk.
-They would like to invest in a portfolio which has low risk.
-So if a portfolio has higher risk the investors expect a higher return.
+They would like to invest in a portfolio that has low risk.
+So if a portfolio has a higher risk, the investors expect a higher return.

-- In CAPM (Capital Asset Pricing Model), Values needs to be assigned for the risk-free rate of return, risk premium, and beta.
+- In CAPM (Capital Asset Pricing Model), Values need to be assigned for the risk-free rate of return, risk premium, and beta.

 - Beta – The value of beta changes over time.
 It is not constant.
 So the expected return might also differ.